cognitom/momy/README.md

-# m2m : MongoDB to MySQL replication
+# Momy

-m2m is a simple cli tool for replicating MongoDB to MySQL in realtime.
+[Momy](https://goo.gl/maps/s9hXxKyoACv) is a simple cli tool for replicating MongoDB to MySQL in realtime.

 - Enable SQL query on data in NoSQL database
 - Enable to be accessed by Excel / Access